Texas church shooting: 3 dead, including shooter, in attack caught on livestream

 Britt Farmer, senior minister of the church, said, "We lost two great men today, but it could have been a lot worse."

-Officials have not released the names of the victims or the gunman.
-FBI Special Agent in Charge Matthew DeSarno said they're working to identify the gunman's motive, adding that he is "relatively transient" but had roots in the area.
+FBI Special Agent in Charge Matthew DeSarno said Kinnunen is "relatively transient" but had roots in the area.

-DeSarno also said the gunman had been arrested multiple times in the past but declined to give details.
+Sources also said Kinnunen had been arrested multiple times in the past: in 2009 in River Oaks, Texas, for unpaid traffic tickets and then again in 2016 in Linden, New Jersey, for unlawful possession of a weapon.

+He also has a warrant from Tarrant County for possession of narcotics in 2009.

 The Associated Press contributed to this report.